cjr29/go-cpu-simulator/README.md

 `S` - switch bit (switches between two modes of an instruction) `L` - label (used to define targets for GOTO jumps)

+Note: The label `L` is not a normal machine code usage.
+In this context, it provides a simple means for using GOTO instructions without having to reference a memory address.
+A proper assembler would translate a label in the assembly code to a memory address to which a JUMP instruction would move the Program Counter (PC).
+A future enhancement to this simulator will remove the need for the preprocessor and `LABEL` instruction.

 The table below describes the complete instruction set, together with bit patterns:

 Instruction|Bit Pattern|Description